 An exposure is defined as: BSL-2 agent contact with broken skin, eyes, nose, mouth, other mucous membranes, a percutaneous injury with a contaminated sharp, or contact with an infectious agent over a large area of apparently intact skin.
 Individuals are encouraged to report any conditions which may increase risk or consequences of a laboratory acquired infection. (e.g. pregnancy, a medical condition which compromises immunity) to UVA WorkMed.
 Likewise personal physicians should be informed of exposure conditions in the workplace.

 - Wash the area with soap and water or flush eyes, nose or mouth with large amounts of water for 15 minutes.

-- Staff must notify UVA-WorkMed or UVA Employee Health, or Student Health (students) immediately during normal business hours.
+- Faculty, staff and students must notify UVA WorkMed or UVA Employee Health immediately during normal business hours.
 Medical personnel will advise personnel as to when they should report to the clinic for a post-exposure follow up evaluation.
 All laboratory personnel must report to the Hospital Emergency Room after hours.

 - All exposures must be reported to the immediate supervisor and Principal Investigator.

 - Principal Investigators are responsible for reporting exposure incidents to EHS Biosafety.